Inbibo/shift_docs/docs/getting_started/basics/execute.md

 ### Actions Limited While Executing

-The user is allowed to perform most interactions with the Shift UI while a workflow is executing.
+The user can perform most interactions within the Shift UI while a workflow is executing.
 This includes inspecting the nodes, authoring other boards and using plugins.
 However, the following actions are limited:

 - The user can not launch executions of other workflows.
 Only one workflow at a time can be executed.
 - The user can not author the executing workflow.
 This includes not being able to: edit plug values, create plugs, create nodes or creating connections.